Franchy Cordero Player Props: Yankees vs. Twins

-The New York Yankees, including Franchy Cordero (batting .103 in his past 10 games, with two home runs, a walk and four RBI), take on starter Sonny Gray and the Minnesota Twins at Target Field, Monday at 7:40 PM ET.
+The New York Yankees, including Franchy Cordero (hitting .103 in his past 10 games, with two home runs and four RBI), take on starter Joe Ryan and the Minnesota Twins at Target Field, Tuesday at 7:40 PM ET.

-In his most recent game he had a hitless showing (0-for-3) against the Blue Jays.

 Franchy Cordero Game Info & Props vs. the Twins